 Becoming a pilot takes a lot of time and training.
 You’ll need to pass exams and classes, complete an 18-month course, and demonstrate advanced ability.

 Once you’ve made it, though, you’ll be rewarded with a sizeable salary, which can help soften the blow of being away from home so often: according to the Bureau of Labor Statistics, airline and commercial pilots have a median pay of $111,930 per year.

-For some people, adventure is about letting their mind explore and working in a fast-paced environment more than traveling or engaging in adrenaline-pumping sports.
+For some people, adventure is about letting their minds explore and working in a fast-paced environment more than traveling or engaging in adrenaline-pumping sports.

 For tech-savvy computer lovers who get a rush from solving (and, more importantly, preventing) problems, consider a job in cybersecurity.
 These IT leaders solve even the most complex problems using their skills and imagination.

-There’s not one must-travel road to becoming a cybersecurity expert.
+There’s not one must-travel road to becoming a cybersecurity expert as an adventure seeker.
 You can go to college for IT, take online courses and certifications, or receive on-the-job training.